Chapter 81 BWV 198 Lass Fürstin, lass noch einen Strahl

 The alto recitative is more richly orchestrated than many of Bach's choruses: all instruments listed above are called upon.
 The text mentions the tolling of the bells, the sadness and terror it creates in us and the wish that it might call all of Europe to witness our grief.
 The funeral bells are represented by repeated notes in the flutes, a technique Bach had used previously in the moving fantasia to C 8, Oh Lord when shall I die? (vol 2, chapter 16).
 Each pair of instruments has its own function, the sustained dissonances of the oboes suggesting the echoes of the sepulcher, upper strings and lutes providing an Alberti-like figuration of unease or anxiety whilst the striding quavers of the gambas drive the emotion forward.
 All this rhythmic activity, combined with the rapid changes in the harmony, produces a movement of great dramatic power.
 It is just eleven bars long and yet, in order to achieve the effects Bach sought, approximately 1200 notes have been written!
 This requires no further comment!

-The fifth movement, an aria for alto, is the first to be set in the major mode; so far the lamenting and sorrow has found voice principally in minor modes; and appropriately so.
+The fifth movement is the first to be set in the major mode; so far the lamenting and sorrow has found voice principally in minor modes; and appropriately so.
 But now the time has come to move away from the theme of national mourning and to address the positive aspects of character of the deceased--how contentedly she died and how bravely she struggled as the arm of death defeated her.

 In many ways this aria might be seen as the most subtle in a cantata which literally teems with delicate and ingenious moments.
 Certainly we are honouring the princess's positive qualities but the sadness of death in general, and hers in particular, is not to be forgotten.